Lipoma vs Cyst: Differences, Treatments & More

 Should You Remove a Lipoma or Cyst?

-You may experience discomfort due to a lipoma or cyst, depending on the lesion size.
-As these lesions grow, they feel tender and sensitive due to the skin stretching over the fatty tissue.
+Depending on the size of the lipoma or cyst, you may experience discomfort.
+As these lesions grow, the skin stretching over the fatty tissue makes them tender and sensitive.
 If your lipoma or cyst makes you uncomfortable or rubs against your clothing, it may be time to remove it.

 Options for Lipoma and Cyst Removal